 Crazy Quilt Block 99 free Pattern

-How I hand embroidered the seams on Crazy Quilt Block 99
+Hand embroidered details on Crazy Quilt Block 99

 These stitches are Quarter buttonhole wheels worked in cotton perle #5 thread